A Visitor's Guide to Hiking In Grand Junction Colorado

 With so many things to do in Grand Junction, make the Colorado National Monument your first stop!
 Twenty-five hiking trails, varied in difficulty and mileage, offer a special insight into this often missed national park.

-But first, check out our summer hiking in Grand Junction Tips!
+But first, check out these tips for hiking trails in Grand Junction CO.

 Consider using a water bladder to easily access water without having lug a bottle the entire hike.